aragon/protocol-dashboard/docs/CONFIGURATION.md

 ### `REACT_APP_IPFS_GATEWAY`

-Url of the [IPFS](https://ipfs.io) Gateway to load questions metadata from.
+Url of the [IPFS](https://ipfs.io) Gateway to load disputes metadata from.
 If you intend to connect to a local IPFS daemon's Gateway, by default you should set this to `http://localhost:8080/ipfs`.

 ### `REACT_APP_SUBGRAPH_NAME`